sybila/biodivine-aeon-py/README.md

 ### Citation

-If you used AEON.py for some academic work, we'd be very happy if you could cite it using the following publication:
+If you used AEON.py for some academic work, we'd be delighted if you could cite it using the following publication:

 ```